amranuddin/DSA-from-phitron/BST/readme.txt

-this file name will be Binary tree
+this file name will be Binary tree. forgetly i named BST